Grand Prix (TV programme): 1978–1996

 The first broadcast of the programme came at the 1978 Monaco Grand Prix and the show featured one of the most iconic theme tunes in sport, with Fleetwood Mac's "The Chain".

-In 1978, The BBC showed 11 races, Monaco, Belgium, Spain, France, Britain, Germany, Austria, Holland, Italy, United States and Canada.
-Most of their highlight shows were aired on BBC Two late at night, The British Grand Prix was shown Live in Grandstand on BBC One and they aired Highlights of the Canadian Grand Prix on the Wednesday after the race on Sportsnight on BBC One.
+In 1978, the BBC showed 11 races, Monaco, Belgium, Spain, France, Britain, Germany, Austria, Holland, Italy, United States and Canada.
+Most of their highlight shows were aired on BBC2 late at night although the British Grand Prix was shown live and they aired highlights of the Canadian Grand Prix on the Wednesday after the race on Sportsnight and also the first race in Argentina on the Wednesday after again on Sportsnight both on BBC1.
+The South Africa, Brazil, USA West Long Beach (both as highlights the week later) and Sweden races were also shown on ITV.

-1979 saw Monaco and Britain Live on BBC One, Highlights of all their races were shown on BBC Two except Brazil which was aired on the Wednesday after the race on Sportsnight on BBC One and the Austrian Grand Prix which was not aired due to a TV dispute with host broadcaster ORF and the race promoters.
+1979 saw Monaco and Britain live on BBC1, highlights of all their races were shown on BBC2 except Brazil which was aired on the Wednesday after the race on Sportsnight, and the Austrian Grand Prix which was not aired due to a TV dispute with host broadcaster ORF and the race promoters.
 From the Italian Grand Prix onwards saw James Hunt join the commentary booth alongside Walker after Hunt announced his retirement from racing that year.

-From 1981 onwards, they showed some of the races live in Sunday Grandstand and the rest as highlights in Grand Prix.
+1980 saw Monaco and Britain live on BBC1, highlights of all their races were shown on BBC2 except Brazil.

+From 1981 onwards, the BBC showed some of the races live in Sunday Grandstand and the rest as highlights in Grand Prix with all of the European races shown live in segments on Sunday Grandstand.
+Some races were shown only as highlights in Grand Prix due to either race times in the morning/evening or because Grandstand was showing another major events at the same time.
+The last race of the season in 1981, the Las Vegas Grand Prix, and 1986, Australian Grand Prix, both due to being last race title deciders, were shown live, as was the 1982 Las Vegas Grand Prix with John Watson being in title contention at the last race of the season was not shown live (this was due to BBC2 showing live Darts coverage while the race was on).
+The final race title deciders in 1983 South Africa and 1984 Portugal were both live on Grandstand as in these first 4 years of regular live BBC coverage (1981-84) the title went to the last race of the season.